AdeptAustin/mythras.net/Pages/Resources-for-Mythras.md

 #### Digital GM Screen

-A quick reference screen to make you GM likea pro.
+A quick reference screen to make you GM like a pro.
 From Skills, Modifiers, Damage, Movement, and even Fatigue, this screen's got you covered.
 All thanks to Suleiman on the Discord

 | Links | <a href="https://github.com/AdeptAustin/mythras.net/raw/refs/heads/main/Downloads/GM_Screen.png">PNG<a/> |
 | :-- | :-- |